brettcannon/python-launcher/README.md

 ## Documentation

-The general control flow for finding the appropriate Python executable is:
+The general control flow for finding the appropriate Python executable is the following (with Python 3.6, Python 3, and the newest version of Python installed as examples):

 <img src="https://raw.githubusercontent.com/brettcannon/python-launcher/main/docs/control-flow/control_flow.svg">